-Thermal performance - the systems can be used to improve the thermal performance of external walls and contribute to satisfying the requirements of the national Building Regulations (see section 6).
+Thermal performance - the systems can be used to improve the thermal performance of external walls and can contribute to satisfying the requirements of the national Building Regulations (see section 6).

-Strength and stability - the systems can adequately resist wind loads and have sufficient resistance to impact damage (see section 7).
+Strength and stability - the systems can be designed to resist the wind loads experienced for a particular location and have adequate impact resistance.
+The impact resistance is dependent on the system chosen (see section 7).

-Behaviour in relation to fire - the systems have a reaction to fire classification of A2-s1, d0 in accordance with BS EN 13501-1 : 2007 (see section 8).
+Behaviour in relation to fire - the systems have a reaction to fire classification of A2-s1, d0 in accordance with BS EN 13501-1: 2007 (see section 8).

-Risk of condensation - the systems can contribute to limiting the risk of interstitial and surface condensation (see section 11).
+Condensation - the systems can contribute to limiting the risk of interstitial and surface condensation (see section 11).
 Durability - when installed and maintained in accordance with the Certificate holder's recommendations and the terms of this Certificate, the systems will remain effective for at least 30 years (see section 13).